anishaM131/git.papers/journal.md

-#Super cool file
+#Super cool file with everyone
-Written by Me!
+Written by Me! and John

 #Introduction
 Very important paper isn't that crazy!